Login

 Find a branch

 From romantic cities to foodie havens and artistic epicenters, this itinerary enlivens all your senses.
-Embark in Lyon, France’s culinary capital, and enjoy an evening illumination cruise.
+Embark in Arles, where you’ll trace the steps of famous artists and later enjoy an evening illumination cruise.
 Savor the beauty of legendary vineyards and imbibe in local vintages like Beaujolais and Côtes du Rhône.
 You can even become an expert in all things culinary: go in search of the highly prized “Black Diamond” truffles; learn how to pair chocolate with wine; and discover how olives turn into the Mediterranean’s nectar, olive oil.
-Trace the steps of famous artists in Arles and Carriéres de Lumiéres before your return flight home.

 What's Included

-• Board your cruise in Lyon.
-Tonight, meet your fellow passengers as the ship moors overnight.
+• Board your cruise in Arles.
+This evening, meet your fellow passengers for a Welcome Dinner.
 (D)

-• You have a choice of three excursions.
+• Admire the hilltop village of Tournon with its imposing castle.
+You have a choice of three excursions.
 Take an exclusive private train ride past magnificent landscape carved along the Gorge du Doux, stopping at the charming little station of Colombier le Vieux-Saint Barthélemy le Plain, where the train maneuvers in preparation for its return journey.
 Alternatively, lovers of wine and chocolate will want to visit Le Château de Tournon for a presentation and tasting on the pairing of red wine and chocolate.
 For a more active adventure, take a hike through the vineyards of Tain l’Hermitage, followed by a visit to a local winery where you’ll sample some of the wines.
 (B,L,D)

 Dates & Pricing